kitelev/exocortex-public-ontologies/03 Knowledge/README.md

 ### Ontology Files

-The ontology itself is represented by a file with `!` prefix:
+The namespace itself is represented by a file with `!` prefix:
-- `!rdf.md` — RDF ontology
+- `!rdf.md` — RDF namespace
-- `!rdfs.md` — RDFS ontology
+- `!rdfs.md` — RDFS namespace
-- `!owl.md` — OWL ontology
+- `!owl.md` — OWL namespace

 These files contain the `!` property with the ontology URL.